SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 - Bare numeric IDs where the context is ambiguous — the tool picks the most likely match and flags it as **BEST GUESS**.
 You must verify these before using the updated script.

 ### What it cannot do
 - **DC Groovy Behaviour scripts** — Cloud Behaviours use TypeScript, not Groovy.
-The tool detects these scripts and tells you what to do, The tool detects these and directs you to SMS for conversion.
+The tool detects these and directs you to SMS for conversion.
 Once SMS has converted the script to TypeScript, paste it back into the tool to fix the custom field IDs.
 See the Behaviours section below.
 - It cannot scan your ScriptRunner scripts automatically — you must paste each script in manually
 - It cannot update scripts in ScriptRunner for you — you must copy the fixed script back yourself
 - It cannot resolve IDs for entities that did not migrate (e.g. custom issue types not in a project scheme)